HarryChiao/comms/lesson1/index.md

-    #write code to make sure NeoPixel is Off
+    #write code to make sure LED is Off

     for l in message:
        #l will now be a letter